Shop, Rajasthan: Demographics

-The total population of Shop is 5,482 with 3,835 voters.
+The total population of Shop is 5,482, with 3,835 voters.

 Kiskanda Bai won the sarpanch post in the Gram panchayat elections for 2020.

 There are two dhanis here: Manoharpura Malian and Khanjar Dhani.

 The town still employs the caste system.
 Some of the major castes at Shop include Dhakad, Meena, Gurjar, and Mali.

 Economy

 Shop's economy is agrarian.
-Some crops produced include wheat and mustard, which are grown as Rabi crops; Urad, moong, maize and millet, which are grown as Kharif crops.
-The village also has a pond (Amalia), where Singahara is cultivated.
+SCrops produced include wheat and mustard, which are grown as rabi crops; and Urad, mung, maize and millet, which are grown as kharif crops.
+The village also has a pond (Amalia), where singhara is cultivated.

+Shop has five Anganwadi centers, two banks (Gramin Bank and Indian Iverseas Bank), and a sub tehsil office.
+There is a hospital.